NunooFerreira/DBD-Build-Creator/README.md

 # Dead by Daylight Build Creator Program

 ## Overview
 This program allows users to create custom build images for **Dead by Daylight** using pre-scraped images of perks, add-ons, items, and offerings.
-It includes two ways to generate builds:
+It can be run in two ways:

-1. **Console-based script** (`createbuild.py`) for generating builds via command-line.
+1. **Downloadable Executable:** Run the pre-built `.exe` file for a seamless experience.
-2. **GUI-based script** (`withui.py`) using a user-friendly interface.
+2. **Python Script:** Run the program directly using Python commands.

 The images used by this program were obtained by running a separate scraping process (`scrape.py`) to collect the necessary assets.